 Ever dance to a song and Arab audience members sing along?
 (And maybe you didn't know the song had lyrics?!?!?)
 Learn about classic Middle Eastern composers, singers, and songs as well as basic song structure.

 Listen to the Rhythm

-Learn to identify and dance to maqsoum, Saidi, and other common rhythms used in Middle Eastern music.
-Work with the rhythms in isolation and in context in classic songs.
+Learn to identify and dance to malfouf, Saidi, and other common rhythms used in Middle Eastern music.
+Drill movements and develop combinations to accentuate the prominent beats.
+Work with the rhythms in isolation as well as in context in classic songs.

 Learn to use your performance space wisely with flexible combinations, variations of classic travel steps, and clever inclusion of turns.
 Adapt combinations to "dance on a tile" or use the expanse of a stage.

 If you're exhausted or bored while performing, chances are that the audience is, too!
 Learn to use pauses and timing to add dynamics to your dancing and create “moments” in your performances.